Table of Contents

 Japanese Yew

 The Japanese Yew is an evergreen tree that belongs to the Taxaceae family and can grow to heights of up to 40 meters.
 The Japanese Yew is native to Japan and Korea and is called “yew” in Korean.
 This tree has a long history as a popular ornamental plant.
-Still, because of their ability to produce some hazardous toxins, they should be planted with great care and only in a well-drained garden do these plants contain toxic elements that may be fatal to dogs.
+Still, because of their ability to produce some hazardous toxins, they should be planted with great care, and only in a well-drained garden do these plants contain toxic elements that may be fatal to dogs.
 Symptoms include trouble breathing, vomiting, tremors, and seizures.
 They are popular holiday decorations because of their vivid green leaves and red berries.

 Other Nut Trees